jcsargis00/NFT-Research/README.md

 #
 Postgres sample table of crypto pricing model
 ![pri](https://github.com/jcsargis00/NFT-Research/blob/main/images/cryptopricetable.PNG)
 #
-Individual currencies will be stacked in the table in order to combine the plots on one chart.
-#
 Using yahoo finance model from here.
 Pull in pricing by cryptocurrency ticker name:
 #